Published by Carl Hedinger. Last Updated on August 19, 2023.

-Each summer, the Dorothea Dix Park sunflowers in Raleigh are a truly hot topic, and not just because that July heat has announced its entrance.
+Each summer in Raleigh, the amazing Dorothea Dix Park sunflowers are a scorching topic, and not just because that July heat has announced its entrance.
 Seeing those beautiful flowers is one of our favorite things to do in Central North Carolina throughout the year.

 And if you’re familiar with them, you’ll agree with us that this is a can’t-miss event in Oak City!
-To get you better prepared for the next round in 2020, we’re sharing a few of our own photos, tips, and a bit of background on one of Raleigh’s most iconic places.
+So to get you better prepared for them, we’re sharing a few of our own photos, tips, and a bit of background on one of Raleigh’s most iconic places.

 Hopefully, you’ll get to enjoy this awesome bucket list-worthy event along with us!